polterguy/magic/backend/files/misc/common-startup-files/default.md

 Notice, this function will retrieve the robots.txt file, and the sitemap of the website, and crawl and scrape `max` amount of pages and create individual RAG training snippets it inserts into the machine learning model.
 The function will determine itself automatically what pages to scrape, based upon the sitemap.

-Once crawling is done the function will automatically vectorize the type.
+Once crawling is done the machine learning type needs to be vectorized to become capable of using the RAG data.

 ### Vectorize machine learning type